DC Fans Angry Over Rotten Tomatoes 'Justice League' Ratings - Slashdot

 Just two days ago, my wife and I were over at her mother's for Thanksgiving, and my wife's brother, the youngest in the family and still in university, trotted out this "Thanksgiving is white privilege bullshit".
 Universities... supposedly places where differing

-People are returning to the wild (Score:2, Insightful)
+People are returning to the wild (Score:3, Insightful)

 People are slowly reverting to their savage, primitive, tribal nature.